rev-group2/RecipeExplorerFE/README.md

 <img alt="home page" src="https://raw.githubusercontent.com/rev-group2/RecipeExplorerFE/refs/heads/main/README_images/home.png" height="600px" width="800px">

 <a name="sign-up"></a>
-**Sign Up**: Users can sign up for an account
+**Sign Up**: Users can sign up for an account.

 <img alt="sign up for account" src="https://raw.githubusercontent.com/rev-group2/RecipeExplorerFE/refs/heads/main/README_images/register.png" width="800" height="400">

 <a name="sign-in"></a>
-**Sign In**: Users can sign in
+**Sign In**: Users can sign in.

 <img alt="user sign in" src="https://raw.githubusercontent.com/rev-group2/RecipeExplorerFE/refs/heads/main/README_images/login.png" width="800" height="400">

 <a name="profile"></a>
 **Profile**: Users can view their profile and edit their information.
 The profile page displays a user's activity, such as created recipes and comments.
-Userc can delete their comments from the profile page.
+Users can delete their comments from the profile page.

 - Profile view: